SEO for Germany. An Unrivaled Guide

 Clearly, there would be some advantages to having a native speaking German webmaster.
 For me, this question hinges on your current set up.
 If you are really satisfied with the work, the communication and the skill level of your existing web agency, then it probably makes sense to stick with them.

 Finding a webmaster is easy.
 Finding a good web agency is hard!
-Over the years we have worked with a large number of different web-design agencies in Germany and the UK.
+Over the years we have worked with many different web-design agencies in Germany and the UK.
 We’ve also been involved in finding a new agency for some of our customers here in Germany.

 If you decide to use your existing agency to take care of your presence in Germany and none of your team speaks German, then you will either require an in-house native speaker of German or a company such as ours that can help and advise you with language-related issues.